 - an overarching unification of all studies of humankind, including history, psychology, and economics

 Sociology students at Humboldt State University find an active and supportive departmental culture that surrounds coursework in sociological theory, methods and current social issues.
 Department faculty members have a strong commitment to social justice that shapes course offerings and content.
 Students prepare themselves for sociology-related careers as well as graduate studies.
 Service learning is integrated into the curriculum through the social issues and action course that includes volunteering with local community-based organizations.
 Sociology students at Humboldt State have access to a variety of hands-on learning and research experiences.
 While most universities save these opportunities for grad students, our students are working alongside their professors from the undergraduate level.

 The Sociology and Criminology Club creates additional opportunities for students to connect with each other, faculty and local community organizations.
 Because of the breadth, adaptability and practical applications of Sociology, students with a BA in Sociology choose to work in many different sectors: non-profit, private business, social services, education, health services, public relations, criminal justice and government.

 The Sociology major requires 28/29 units in core classes, four courses (16 units) in three different knowledge areas, and a Capstone Experience.
-Learn more about the major requirements by downloading the Sociology Major Contract, linked on the right.
+Learn more about the major requirements by downloading the Sociology Major Contract.